penguintech01/penguintech01.github.io/_posts/2017-04-18-command-injection.md

 ![ci-3](/img/posts/ci/ci-3.png)

-As you noticed the page is loading forever, so our backdoor is open and waiting for us... :smile:
+As you will notice, the page is loading forever, which means that our backdoor is open and waiting for us... :smile:

 Let's start msfconsole and open the shell on the server: